U.S. crude futures turn positive after historic slide, Brent dips

 SEOUL (Reuters) - U.S. oil prices recovered on Tuesday to trade in positive territory after sinking below $0 for the first time ever, but international benchmark Brent dipped as demand for crude slumps amid the coronavirus pandemic.

-U.S. West Texas Intermediate (WTI) crude for May delivery was up $39.00 in thin trade at $1.37 a barrel by 0356 GMT after settling down at a discount of $37.63 a barrel in the previous session.
+U.S. West Texas Intermediate (WTI) crude for May delivery CLc1 was up $39.00 in thin trade at $1.37 a barrel by 0356 GMT after settling down at a discount of $37.63 a barrel in the previous session.

-The May contract expires on Tuesday and the more-active June contract rose 96 cents, or 4.7%, to $21.39 a barrel.
+The May contract expires on Tuesday and the more-active June contract CLc2 rose 96 cents, or 4.7%, to $21.39 a barrel.

 “Demand destruction from COVID-19 will see a slower than expected reopening of the U.S. economy,” said Edward Moya, senior market analyst at broker OANDA, predicting a weak period for oil prices.
 “The WTI crude June contract was able to hold the $20 a barrel level and is seeing a modest gain following the painful rollover of the May contract.”